 Returning to Thailand

-Coming back, we exited via Poipet.
-While the Cambodian’s don’t let Thai private vehicles enter there, they do let you exit – so it’s fairly straight forward to give your paperwork back at the customs office, get stamped out.
+Coming back, I’ve always returned via Poipet as this was the easiest and closest border crossing to Bangkok.
+It’s fairly straight forward to give your paperwork back at the customs office, get stamped out.
 Crossing back into Thailand, the registered driver of the car can get stamped back in via the main booth for cars, while all other passengers have to go via the normal immigration queues – and at peak times queues can be long!

 All in all its a fun trip.
 We’ve made a video of the process of entering Cambodia from Thailand.
 I hope you enjoy it!